How Much to Paint a Room in 2025?

 How much should you budget for?

 You'll need to budget for around £105 to £505 to paint two walls.
-The painting a wall cost for three walls will set you back roughly £170 to £770 and for four walls, painting costs anywhere from £185 to £1010.
+The cost for painting three walls will set you back roughly £170 to £770, and for four walls, painting costs anywhere from £185 to £1010.

 Another great reason to paint a room is that it's easily affordable, won't take too long to do and will also increase the value of your property.